MTG/freesound/_docs/api/source/resources.rst

 **Properties**

-The response is an array.
-Each item in the array is a dictionary with 'name', 'url' and 'sounds' properties.
+The response is a dictionary.
+The array has two keys: 'categories' (which returns an array of categories whhere each is a dictionary with 'name', 'url' and 'sounds' properties) and 'num_results' indicating the total number of categories.

 ===========  ======  ===================================================
 Name         Type    Description